BitBalloon/middleman-homepage/source/docs/basics.md

 Form submissions are accessible from the "Forms" tab in your site dashboard.
 Here you can also setup email notifications and export the form submissions as a .csv file.

 As with every other BitBalloons feature, form submissions are accessible from the <a href="https://github.com/BitBalloon/bitballoon-api">API</a>.
 Checkout our <a href="/docs/zapier">Zapier integration</a> to connect your BitBalloon forms to hundreds of useful cloud services without doing any programming!

+### Custom 404 Pages

+To configure a custom 404 page, just make sure your site folder has a file called `404.html` in the root.
+This page will be used whenever there's a page not found.

+### Redirects and Rewrite Rules

+You can configure redirects and rewrite rules by adding a `_redirects` file in the root of your site folder.
+The simplest possible `_redirects` file is just a list of redirects like this:

+/news /blog
+/some/old/url /the/new/url

+Read the [Redirects and Rewrite Rules](/docs/redirects_and_rewrites) guide for all the details on what the `_redirects` can do.

 ### Snippets